Skip site navigation (1)Skip section navigation (2)

 memory.wired bool false Wire guest memory.

-acpi_tables bool false Generate ACPI tables.
+acpi_tables bool true Generate ACPI tables.

 acpi_tables_in_memory bool true bhyve(8) always exposes